 Please continue reading for more information on everything you need to know about watching HDR on Sky Q.

-Sky Q get HDR release date?
+Sky Q get an HDR release date?

 It's already available.